KyberNetwork/widget-monitor-js/README.md

 #### Use custom tx storage
-You could change the tx storage from SqLite to one of your own (e.g. in-memory, file, MySql, MongoDB, etc.) by passing a storage object to monitor-tx's `init` method.
+You could change the tx storage from default of SqLite to one of your own (e.g. in-memory, file, MySql, MongoDB, etc.) by passing a storage object to monitor-tx's `init` method.

 Example:
 ```javascript